stepanpelc/stepanpelc.github.io/content/me/cv.md

 - Delivered core functionality: monitoring, logging, auditing, deployment
 - Offered L3 support and Kubernetes security consulting
 - Extended RBAC using Open Policy Agent and executed Ansible operations on clusters

+#### Projects

+##### Authorization and Validation for Kubernetes Clusters – Open Policy Agent

+- **Goal:** Simplify user access management and unify workload deployment rules across Kubernetes clusters.
+- **Implementation:** Designed and developed a set of validation policies enabling user authorization based on assigned groups and artifact validation, with support for exceptions and configurable permissive/blocking modes.
+- **Technologies:** Open Policy Agent (OPA), Rego.
+- **Scope:** Full development and production-ready implementation.

+##### System Operator

+- **Goal:** Separate the deployment of platform system components (monitoring, logging, audit, etc.) from developer workloads managed via ArgoCD.
+- **Implementation:** Designed and implemented a universal operator that provisions platform components based on cluster-specific configurations using Ansible scripts pulled from a Git repository.
+Included working examples for common components to support team adoption.
+- **Technologies:** Operator Framework, Ansible.
+- **Scope:** Full development and ongoing support for platform and application teams to integrate their components.

 ---